MichalBienias/michalbienias.github.io/README.md

 # MDdetailers
-Scheduling website for Detailing Business
+Website for MD Detailers.
-Used by asking for phone number or email, type of service, and sending receipt
+Customer provides contact information, type of detailing being requested, and submits the form to request contact and/or detailing.